Table of Contents

 Extending

-Extending DynamicWeb is a powerful way to add or change how the application behaves.
-DynamicWeb provides many ways to customize the platform.
-They can be organized into two general categories
+DynamicWeb provides many ways to customize the platform, which can be broadly organized into two general categories:

 Developing a custom add-in